afurkank/nlp-paper-notes/TinyStories.md

 ## Data
 The dataset has 2.4M stories.
 When tokenized with "bert-base-uncased", it produces ~450M tokens.
 A model with ~20M parameters could benefit fully from this dataset.
-Bigger than this would need more than TinyStories dataset and smaller than this would not need that big of a dataset(According to Chinchilla scaling law)
+Bigger than this would need more than TinyStories dataset and smaller than this would not need that big of a dataset(According to Chinchilla scaling law).

 ***